go-micah/chat-cli/README.md

     $ ./bin/chat-cli prompt "explain this code" < myfile.go

-This will add `<document></document>` tags arround your document ahead of your prompt.
+This will add `<document></document>` tags around your document ahead of your prompt.
 This syntax works especially well with [Anthropic Claude](https://www.anthropic.com/product).
 Other models may produce different results.

 ## Chat